The co-design model in action

 Phase 3: kids co-designing healthy places

-Once the kids have completed their audits, the next step is for council staff, working with you, to set up a workshop that gives the kids a chance to review, collate and analyse their photos, drawings, digital stories or survey results.
+Once the kids have completed their audits, the next step is for council staff, working with you, to set up a workshop that gives the kids a chance to review the audit data.

 At the workshop, the kids will get a chance to co-design possible solutions that councils could include in their strategies and plans for the community.